davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 Okay that was longer than I was expecting it to be.
 Thanks for staying with me.
 There's some issues you're likely to come across whilst building this feature, and the next section is dedicated to addressing these.

+<a name="limitations"></a>
 ## Limitations & Considerations 🚧

 **Limited formatting:** Users can only respond in the tools available within an email body field.
 In our code we assume to only care about plain text, and we strip out all html.
-But if your in-app interface allows attaching of images perhaps you could also parse embedded or attached images within the email and send them through.
+But if your in-app interface allows attaching images perhaps you could also parse embedded or attached images within the email and send them through.
 People may expect to be able to do everything they can do in normal emails, but if your parser or app can't handle these attachments then we might end of losing some of the information intended to be conveyed by the user without a good way of communicating the constraints to them.

 **Error handling:** If something goes wrong with the email reply, since we don't have control over the user's email client interface, we can't just show them an error message.
-The best we can do is send them an email in response that the message send was unsuccessful, and why.
+The best we can do is send them an email in response that the message was unsuccessful, and why.
 Alternatively we could send them a confirmation email when it is successful, with the contents.
 However if it fails, will users really notice?
 Perhaps both is best.

 **Spam:** Your mail server will undoubtedly receive lots of spam emails.
 We were getting tens of thousands a month.
 This may affect your server's capacity and resource usage, and its best to validate that the \`to\` address conforms to your structured format as soon as possible and definitely before sending a request through to your app's API.

 **Security:** Mentioned previously were some security considerations regarding authentication of identity.
 Replay attacks are not attempted to be mitigated here, and we assume brute force attacks to be prevented by rate-limiting and DDOS protection of our API (Assumes our secret has sufficiently many possible values).
 There are ways to improve upon the security of this system and my goal herein is not to cover them nor to present a complete security assessment of the options.
 Your needs may require different levels of security.
 Using the \`replyTo\` header instead of the \`from\` address may have security implications if the encryption exists for one but not the other. _When I asked my friend he said most email encryption is fundamentally insecure_, and I'm no expert on the matter, so if you need proper security do your own research.

-**Errors in stripping email contents:** We encountered some issues when stripping email contents of their signatures and histories, and sometimes these are not stripped away correctly.
+**Errors in stripping email contents:** I encountered some issues when stripping email contents of their signatures and histories, and sometimes these are not stripped away correctly.
 There may be a way to improve upon \`mailstrip\` above, but for our cases it only failed to strip out signatures rarely.

 Another consideration may be that you actually want people to come to your site to send the message although its more work for them, well because you show them ads, or you want to remind them to do other things on the site as well.
 In that case it may not be goal-aligned to provide this convenience feature to your users.

 ## A little bit about me and why I wrote this post 🤔

 During the day I'm the CTO and cofounder at Deedmob, a startup in Amsterdam building software to make volunteering better.
-Whilst on paper I may be a CTO, I spend most of my time doing product management and I only spend comparatively little time managing engineering and writing code.
-We built this feature at Deedmob about a year ago to help our customers respond to messages faster, and at the time I couldn't find any guide online, nor did I know much about how email server work.
-I spent some time meandering around how open source email servers work and how I could implement this feature without going down the rabbit hole of email protocol and server complexity before I asked for help from an expert I found on github, who kindly helped me narrow my search.
-In the spirit of paying it forward I've written this post in the hopes that it helps someone else in a similar position to me at that time.
+Whilst on paper I may be a CTO, I spend most of my time doing product management currently.
+We built this feature at Deedmob about a year ago to help our customers respond to messages faster.
+I couldn't find an online guide and with very little understanding of how email servers and protocols worked, I asked for help from an expert I found on github, who kindly helped me narrow my search.
+In the spirit of paying it forward I've written this post in the hopes that it helps someone else in a similar position.

 _If this post helped you, you have questions or have additions please comment below :)_

 __

-_// Writing time: 4.5 hours_
+_// Writing time: 5.5 hours_